 2. Ask for better terms.

-Amount: You can ask for approximately a 10% increase since some loan programs have the discretion to increase the approval by a small amount.
+Amount: You can ask for approximately a 10% increase since some funding programs have the discretion to increase the approval by a small amount.
 Give a relevant reason why your business is asking for the higher amount.

 Rates: Better rates are often hard to negotiate.
 The funding source will generally give you the rate that matches your risk profile.
 Negotiating rates may be easier when it is a brokered transaction and there are points or fees in the deal.

-Also ask the representative about loan features and benefits.
+Also ask the representative about features and benefits.
 There may be incentives and benefits in the existing approval that are already available just by asking for them.

 3. Leverage any broader relationship with lender.